 Instructions

-In a food processor
+Using a food processor

 - Remove the stems and seeds of the chilis, then soak all the chilis in warm water for 15-20 minutes or until soft.
 Or microwave the chilis with water on high for 3 minutes.
 Carefully drain the hot liquid, pat dries the chilis, and use kitchen scissors to cut the soaked chilis into 1-inch pieces and place them in the mortar.

-In a mortar and pestle
+Using a food mortar and pestle

 - Add the chilis and salt into a mortar and pestle and pound into a paste.